 The initial proposal of the language, together with some examples.
 The search syntax and related features are not included in the current language design.

-The initial prototype of the strategy language (updated February 27 2011) is also available.
+The initial prototype of the strategy language (updated January 12 2021) is also available.
 It is implemented on top of Full Maude, and lacks strategy module importation and parameterization support.
+For model checking branching-time properties, some external tools from the projects LTSmin and mCRL2 are required, which can be downloaded directly from here for Linux and macOS (or compiled from source).